-Christopher is a London born violinist who studied at the Royal College of Music, London, where he won many prizes and left with one of the most coveted awards, the Dove Prize.
-Further awards enabled him to continue his studies at the Banff Centre in Canada and the Royal Conservatory of Music, Toronto.
+London-born Christopher White studied at the Royal College of Music, London, where he won many prizes and left with one of the most coveted awards, the Dove Prize.
+Further scholarships enabled him to continue his studies at the Banff Centre in Canada and the Royal Conservatory of Music, Toronto.
 He has studied with many distinguished violinists both in North America and England, including Josef Gingold, Jaime Laredo, Thomas Brandis, Rodney Friend, Lorand Fenyves and Erich Gruenberg.

-“White’s tone was superbly rich on the lower strings in Chausson’s glorious Poeme” (The Strad)
+“White’s tone was superbly rich on the lower strings in Chausson’s glorious Poème” (The Strad)